Academic Information

 Incomplete Grades

-Incomplete ("I") grades are granted to students who, because of special circumstances, merit an extension of time to complete a course.
+Incomplete ("I") grades are granted to students who, because of extenuating circumstances, merit an extension of time to complete a course.
 For cases in which an incomplete grade is appropriate, the work must be completed no later than six weeks into the next long semester.
 If, at the end of that time, no grade is submitted, a default grade of "F" will be recorded.
-To request an extension for an "I" grade, the faculty member is required to fill out a grade-change form noting the grade’s change from "I" to "IE" (incomplete extended).
+To request an extension for an "I" grade, the faculty member is required to get permission from the Associate Provost and fill out a grade-change form noting the grade’s change from "I" to "IE" (incomplete extended).
 All signatures are still required for requesting an extension.
+Students may only receive one incomplete extension per course.
 "I" grades may also be assigned in courses which, by design, extend beyond the end of the term.

 Grades and Quality Points